4jmon/WeatherForcast/README.md

 run this command :
 " chrome.exe  --disable-web-security"

+*It will open a chrome browser and we will be using this.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Navigate to `http://localhost:4200/` in the browser that you have opened(disabled security).

 ## Running unit tests